 A Deeper Issue

-In 2015, Judge Janis Jack ruled for the broken Central Texas Foster Care System to make drastic changes.
+In 2015, Judge Janis Jack ruled for the broken Central Texas Foster Care Support System to make drastic changes.
 As of September 2020, the changes still pending.
 State officials were warned about being held in contempt of court if the proper changes were not made as soon as possible.
-Speaking on the lawsuit, Judge Martinez Jones said,
+Speaking on the lawsuit, Judge Martinez Jones said, “We’re still seeing repercussions and impact to the current situation and child welfare because of that federal lawsuit.”

 The officials of Texas, along with the children, CPS agents, and the children’s families hope that people apply to become foster parents to help the damaged system recover.